MVesalA/Benchmarking-PSO-and-GA/README.md

-# Computational Intelligence: Benchmarking PSO and GA
+# Benchmarking PSO and GA

 ## Overview